NCL Brings Back Free at Sea Plus at $49.99 a Day

 Norwegian Cruise Line is bringing back Free at Sea Plus, with a new version priced at $49.99 per person, per day.
 The optional upgrade can be added to sailings departing February 1, 2026, and later, offering additional inclusions on top of the standard Free at Sea promotion.

-While the Free at Sea Plus name will sound familiar to longtime NCL cruisers, Free at Sea has replaced More at Sea, with Free at Sea Plus now offered as the optional upgrade.
+While the Free at Sea Plus name will sound familiar to longtime NCL cruisers, this is not a direct return of the previous package.
+Free at Sea has replaced More at Sea, with Free at Sea Plus now offered as the optional upgrade within that structure.
+Free at Sea Plus may be added to both new and existing reservations that already include either Free at Sea or More at Sea, provided the sailing meets the eligibility requirements.

 Free at Sea Plus includes everything in the standard Free at Sea package, plus:

-• Premium beverages, including top-shelf spirits, bottled water (still & sparkling), fresh juices, and energy drinks
+- Premium beverages, including top-shelf spirits, bottled water, fresh juices, and energy drinks

-The Great Stirrup Cay benefit also represents a notable shift.
+The Great Stirrup Cay benefit also represents an important change.
 Beginning in March 2026, guests will no longer be able to use the standard FAS drink package on Great Stirrup Cay.
 Unlimited beverages on the island will be available either with Free at Sea Plus or through a separate Great Stirrup Cay drink package that Norwegian plans to announce in the new year.

 For cruisers familiar with earlier versions of Free at Sea Plus, much of this will feel recognizable, though some details have changed.
-With streaming Wi-Fi, premium drinks, and island access bundled into the upgrade, this version focuses less on adding individual perks and more on consolidating onboard costs many guests already expect to pay.
+With streaming Wi-Fi, premium drinks, and island access bundled into the upgrade, this version focuses on consolidating onboard costs rather than adding individual perks.

-As with most cruise upgrades, Free at Sea Plus won’t make sense for everyone.
-How much value it offers will depend on how guests plan to use what’s included during their sailing.
+As with most cruise upgrades, the value of Free at Sea Plus will depend on how guests plan to use what’s included during their sailing.

 Read more: Planning a Cruise with NCL – Tips You’ll Want to Know